One of the Golden First Keys to Success (And How to Master It)

-Because without goals, as discussed above, there’s not much room for advancement and without the challenge of reaching a goal you’ve set for yourself, life would be stagnant.
+Without goals, as discussed above, there’s not much room for advancement, and without the challenge of reaching a goal you’ve set for yourself, life would be stagnant.
 Passionless.
 Maybe even boring.

 Without a goal, you can’t be successful.
 It’s like wanting to scuba dive without oxygen – it can’t be done.

 This video is 23 minutes long – add it to “watch later” if you are short of time now.